GChristensen/enso-portable/readme.md

 'Custom Initialization' block at the Enso settings page.
 See the tutorial at the Enso option pages for the details.

-#### Mediaprobes
+#### Menu constructors

-Mediaprobes allow to create commands that automatically pass items found in filesystem (or listed in a dictionary) to the specified program.
+Menu constructors allow to create commands that automatically pass items found in filesystem (or listed in a dictionary) to the specified program.
 Let's assume that you have a directory named 'd:/tv-shows', which contains subdirectories: 'columbo', 'the octopus' and 'inspector gadget'.
 Let's create a command named 'show' that has the names of all subdirectories under 'd:/tv-shows'